 Set command.
-This particular command appears in both Administering Windows Server 2008 Server Core and Windows Command-Line Administration Instant Reference.
+This particular command appears in Microsoft Windows Command Line Administration Instant Reference.
 It’s a useful command because you can temporarily configure a command prompt session to support a new set of settings.
 When the session is ended, the settings are gone.
 Only those settings you create as part of Environment Variables window have any permanence.
 There are other tricks you can use, but using

 In order to see the current environment variables you simply type Set and press Enter at the command line.
 If you add a space and one or more letters, you see just the matching environment variables.
 For example, type Set U and press Enter to see all of the environment variables that begin with the letter U.

 To set an environment variable, you add the name of the variable, an equals sign (=), and the variable value.
 For example, to set the value of

 Hello, you type Set MyVariable=Hello and press Enter.
 To verify that